President Buhari eager to reflate economy – Amaechi - Nigeria Today

 He said that the government was mindful of the provision of the law which stipulates 60 per cent for local investors and 40 per cent for foreign investors.

-The post President Buhari eager to reflate economy – Amaechi appeared first on Vanguard News.
+The post President Buhari eager to reflate economy – Amaechi appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG